 Before getting started, you’ll first need to make sure that WPForms is installed and activated on your WordPress site.

 Creating a New App in Salesforce

-In order to connect WPForms with Salesforce, you’ll first need to create an app within your Salesforce account.
+In order to connect WPForms with Salesforce, you need to create an app within your Salesforce account.

-This will redirect you to a list of all available apps in your Salesforce account.
+This will redirect you to a list of all the available apps in your Salesforce account.
 To add a new connected app, scroll to the Connected Apps section and select the New button.

 - Contact Email: The contact email of the person creating the app.

-The Callback URL is the URL that Salesforce will redirect you to after you’ve allowed authorization for your connected app (which will be covered later on).
-To find your Callback URL, first open up WPForms in a new tab or window.
+The Callback URL is the URL that you’ll be redirected to after you’ve allowed authorization for your connected app (which we’ll cover later on).
+To find your Callback URL, open up your WordPress dashboard in a new browser tab or window.